 - Workers Compensation Insurance: As the name implies, this type of insurance protects your business against employee medical bills and lost wages from work-related injuries.
 Without worker’s compensation, your business could be at risk for paying out-of-pocket for accidents on the job site.

 - Commercial Umbrella Insurance: With commercial umbrella insurance, businesses are offered further liability coverage to shield them against expensive claims.
 If the price of a claim exceeds the bounds of a business’s underlying primary insurance policies, business umbrella insurance extends liability coverage for any layer of insurance to further protect your assets.

 - General Liability Insurance: This coverage protects your business from financial loss that occurs as a result of bodily injury, damage to property, medical bills, defending lawsuits, and settlement bonds or judgments, and more.

 - Commercial Auto Insurance: This type of insurance does just what the name implies — it protects your company’s automobiles against damage.
-CAI is just like normal car insurance but is classified differently, since commercial vehicles are at a greater risk for damage than personal vehicles.
+Commercial Auto Insurance is just like typical car insurance but is classified differently, since commercial vehicles are at a higher risk for damage than personal vehicles.

 Small Business Insurance Necessities

 General Liability and Property Insurance are two types of insurance that every small business owner should have.
 When you begin to take on employees, obtaining Worker’s Compensation Insurance will likely be mandatory (depending on your state’s specific requirements) to protect you and your workers in the event of any workplace missteps.
 If you or any of your employees deliver goods or travel to different locations, via a company car or otherwise, getting Commercial Auto Insurance should also be high on your list of insurance priorities.